brandon-rhodes/python-patterns/gang-of-four/decorator-pattern/index.rst

 of a class that needed to be wrapped, instead of studying the how file objects work to look for shortcuts:

-* File objects are implemented in the C language and do not, in fact, permit deletion of any of their attributes.
+* File objects are implemented in the C language and don’t, in fact, permit deletion of any of their attributes.
   So our wrapper could have omitted all 6 deleter methods without any consequence, since the default behavior of a property